Edge of Darkness (2010 film): Plot

-Craven confronts U.S. Senator Jim Pine, who was contacted earlier by Emma, revealing that Craven knows almost everything that happened.
+Craven confronts U.S. Senator Jim Pine, who was contacted earlier by Emma and turned away, revealing that Craven knows almost everything that happened.

 After examining Emma's refrigerator with the Geiger counter, Craven discovers that her milk is radioactive.
 Craven also falls sick.
 He is abducted by Northmoor agents, and wakes up handcuffed to a gurney in the Northmoor facility, but manages to escape.
-His health deteriorating from radiation poisoning, Craven heads to Bennett's house, and kills the Northmoor agents after forcing one of them at gunpoint to shout "Craven", finally identifying him as Emma's killer.
-Bennett shoots and wounds Craven, but Craven also wounds Bennett and forces some of the radioactive milk down his throat.
-Bennett attempts to take some pills to counteract the radioactivity, but Craven tells Bennett he deserves what's coming to him and fatally shoots him.
+Suffering from radiation poisoning, Craven heads to Bennett's house and kills the Northmoor agents, identifying one of them as Emma's killer.
+Bennett and Craven shoot each other, Craven takes the upper hand and forces Bennett to drink the radioactive milk.
+Craven denounces Bennett and fatally shoots him.

-Jedburgh meets with the Senator and two political advisers who had hired him.
+The terminally ill Jedburgh meets with the Senator and two political advisers who had hired him.
 They want to spin the Northmoor incident in a positive light.
 Jedburgh suggests that portraying it as an assassination attempt on the Senator could be an angle to keep Bennett's death out of the headlines.
-They are pleased with this idea until Jedburgh abruptly kills both advisers and the senator.
+They are pleased with this idea, but the Senator continues talking and irks Jedburgh, in a Damascene conversion he makes his final decision on the matter by abruptly killing both advisers and the Senator declaring that 'this country' [the USA] is, "people who deserve better."
 When a young police officer nervously enters the Senator's room, Jedburgh asks the officer at gunpoint if he has children.
 When the officer replies yes, Jedburgh lowers his gun, allowing the officer to shoot him dead.

 A young reporter for the local television station, who had spoken to Craven a few nights earlier, opens a letter from him containing DVDs recorded by Emma, revealing the conspiracy.
 As Craven dies in the hospital, the spirit of Emma comforts him.
 The ghosts of Craven and Emma are then shown walking down the corridor toward a bright, white light.